Peter Dovbush

 X‐th Conference On Analytic Functions And Related Topics, June 26 – 29, 2011 Chełm (Poland)

-Zalcman’s lemma in Cn\mathbf{C}^{n}
+Zalcman’s lemma in Cn\mathbb{C}^{n}

 The Ninth Congress of Romanian Mathematicians June 28 ‐ July 3, 2019, Galați, Romania

-Zalcman’s lemma in Cn\mathbf{C}^{n}
+Zalcman’s lemma in Cn\mathbb{C}^{n}

 12th International ISAAC Congress July 29‐2, 2019, Aveiro, Portugal